Shawey94/InformationEntropySeries/README.md

 [04/12/2023] Achieved a top 1 accuracy of 95.38% (OptimalQ) on ImageNet-1K with pre-trained weights on ImageNet-21K.

-Excited to extend the proposed theory for unsupervised learning, generative AI, and more.
+Excited to extend the proposed theory for semi-supervised learning, generative AI, and more.
 Work is currently in progress.

 Research, coding, analysis, and maintenance are all on my own, so quite busy usually.
 Updates will be made periodically.